 The National Park Partnership Plan ("NPPP") gives the context for tourism development in the Park.
-Map 1, above, shows the general spatial development strategy for the Park which will be updated within the lifetime of this guidance.
+Map 1 shows the general spatial development strategy for the Park which will be updated within the lifetime of this guidance.
+This map has been updated for the purpose of outlining the Proposed Plan's Development Strategy (page 19 of Proposed Plan).
 The NPPP sets out our key challenges and recognises the current inadequate supply of high quality visitor facilities.

-It directs new facilities, accommodation, infrastructure and services to the most sustainable locations within the Park.
+It directs new facilities, accommodation. infrastructure and services to the most sustainable locations within the Park.
 Our Tourism Strategy sets out the strategic tourism aims which focus on the need to improve the existing tourism facilities and infrastructure in order to meet customer expectations and to develop a destination brand.
 Our tourism team can give you general advice on how to expand your business while our planning team can advise on any new development requiring planning permission.
-The purpose of the planning system is to guide new development to appropriate, sustainable locations and to ensure it of a high standard that embraces good quality and sympathetic design and building materials in the wider public interest.
+The purpose of the planning system is to guide new development to appropriate, sustainable locations and to ensure it is of a high standard that embraces good quality and sympathetic design and building materials in the wider public interest.